20200829/Navidroid/README.md

 <img src="https://github.com/20200829/Navidroid/blob/main/exampleEmpirical.png" width="600" alt="" align=center >

+Example of one tester's exploration graph.
+The solid line represent the explored path while dotted line is the unexplored path.
+Number below each page is the visit time of the tester

 ## Effectiveness Evaluation
 We compared our NaviDroid with five baselines, For more details, see ./EffectivenessEvaluation/.